titasmallick/BioNotes/CONTRIBUTING.md

-# Contributing to AutoNotes
+# Contributing to BioNotes

-Thank you for your interest in contributing to AutoNotes!
+Thank you for your interest in contributing to BioNotes!
 We welcome contributions from students, teachers, and anyone else with a passion for biology.
 By contributing, you can help us create a high-quality, comprehensive resource for learners around the world.

 ## How to Contribute